codefresh-io/docs.codefresh.io/_docs/getting-started/ci-codefresh.md

 ## Unit testing
 Codefresh supports all testing frameworks, including mocking frameworks, for all popular programming languages.
 Easily run unit tests on the source code of the application for every commit or pull request (PR) through our freestyle step in pipelines.

-Run any type of unit tests in Codefresh pipelines, from smoke tests in a dockerfile, to tests with external or application images for simple applications, and evenrun them on a special testing image for complex applications.
+Run any type of unit tests in Codefresh pipelines, from smoke tests in a dockerfile, to tests with external or application images for simple applications, and even run them on a special testing image for complex applications.
 You can create test reports and view them whenever you need.

 See: